Pablo-Corrales09/Academic-Projects/README.txt

 This system is ideal for anyone looking to improve personal productivity and goal tracking through a centralized and structured platform.

+<--------------------- Steps to Run the Project --------------------->

+1. Open the Examen.sln file in Visual Studio.
+2. Restore the NuGet packages.
+Open the Package Manager Console and run the command: dotnet restore.
+3. Apply the migrations to create the database.
+Open the Package Manager Console and run the command: Update-Database.
+4. You're all set!
+Run the project.

 <--------- Español --------->